openedx/open-edx-proposals/oeps/best-practices/oep-0022-bp-django-caches.rst

 improvements within one of our services.

-1. There is a common caching bug while using Django caches where someone caches a value that is Falsey (e.g., None or []) and it is mistakenly treated as a cache miss.
+1. There is a common caching bug while using Django caches where someone caches a value that is Falsy (e.g., None or []) and it is mistakenly treated as a cache miss.

 2. In Django we commonly use the Memcached back-end.
 There are various